smorrrs/Desperados-III-Resources/general_tech.md

 ## Fast Forward
 Fast forward (FF) makes everything move faster, so you'll want to fast forward as much as you can manage.

-Notes
+Toggled vs Press-and-Hold
-* In Gameplay Settings, you can choose whether you control FF with a press & hold or by toggling it.
+* In Gameplay Settings, you can choose whether you control FF with a press-and-hold or by toggling it.
 * Showdown mode with time pause off cancels a toggled FF, while press & hold FF does not.
 * You can't activate FF for ~2 seconds after leaving showdown mode.

-A good general strategy is to use time pause on with toggled FF, and toggle FF at the beginning of the level before using showdown for anything.
+* My default strategy is to use time pause on with toggled FF, and toggle FF on at the very beginning of the level.
+I use time pause off + press-and-hold FF for specific levels where a there's significant multitasking involving showdown glitches.

 ## Cutscene Progression